-[Comment to Article 7.1 c): The Consequences of an anti-doping rule violation and/or violation(s) of the prohibition of participation during Ineligibility set out in the letter of charge shall include as a minimum the relevant period of Ineligibility and Disqualification.
+[Comment to Article 7.1 c): The Consequences of an anti-doping rule violationand/or violation(s) of the prohibition of participation during Ineligibility set out in the letter of charge shall include as a minimum the relevant period of Ineligibility and Disqualification.
 The Results Management Authority shall refer to ADAMS and contact WADA and other relevant Anti-Doping Organizations to determine whether any prior anti-doping rule violation exists and take such information into account in determining the relevant Consequences.
 The proposed Consequences shall in all circumstances be compatible with the provisions of the Code and shall be appropriate based on the explanations given by the Athlete or other Person or the facts as established by the Results Management Authority.
 For these purposes, it is expected that the Results Management Authority will review the explanations given by the Athlete or other Person and assess their credibility (for example, by checking the authenticity of documentary evidence and the plausibility of the explanation from a scientific perspective) before proposing any Consequences.
 If the Results Management phase is substantially delayed by the review, the Results Management Authority shall inform WADA, setting out the reasons for the substantial delay.]

-- d) Shall grant a deadline of not more than twenty (20) days from receipt of the letter of charge for the Athlete or other Person to either: - i.
-Admit the anti-doping rule violation(s) and/or violation(s) of the prohibition of participation during Ineligibility asserted, and accept the proposed Consequences under Article 7.1 c).
-If more favourable, the Athlete or other Person shall be entitled to receive a reduction in the period of Ineligibility under Code Article 10.8.1, provided that the admission is made in timely fashion; or ii.
-Challenge in writing the Results Management Authority's assertion and/or proposed Consequences, and/or make a written request for a hearing before the relevant hearing panel.
+- d) Shall grant a deadline of not more than twenty (20) days from receipt of the letter of charge (which may be extended only in exceptional cases) to the Athlete or other Person to admitfor the Athlete or other Person to either: - i.
+Admit the anti-doping rule violation(s) and/or violation(s) of the prohibition of participation during Ineligibility asserted, and to accept the proposed Consequences by signing, dating and returning an acceptance of Consequences form, which shall be enclosed with the letter; - d) For the eventuality that the Athlete or other Person does not accept the proposed Consequences, shall already grant to under Article 7.1 c).
+If more favourable, the Athlete or other Person a deadline provided for in the Results Management Authority's anti-doping rules (shall be entitled to receive a reduction in the period of Ineligibility under Code Article 10.8.1, provided that the admission is made in timely fashion; or ii.
+Challenge in writing the Results Management Authority's assertion of an anti-doping rule violation and/or proposed Consequences, and/or make a written request for a hearing before the relevant hearing panel;

-[Comment to Article 7.1 d) i: Unlike the general deadline set out in Article 7.1 d) which can be extended in exceptional circumstances, the deadline of twenty (20) days under Code Article 10.8.1 is not extendable.
+[Comment to Article 7.1 d) i: Unlike the general deadline set out in Article 7.1 d) which shall notcan be of more thanextended in exceptional circumstances, the deadline of twenty (20) days from receipt of the letter of charge and may be extended only in exceptional cases) to challenge in writing the Results Management Authority's under Code Article 10.8.1 is not extendable.